-Three lease payments would be included at any one time in the ar Plan includes a 2.5% per year inflation rate for estimated costs.
+Three lease payments would be included at any one time in the annual UFA budget.
+Estimated payment is determined using simple interest.
+Plan includes a 2.5% per year inflation rate for estimated costs.

 The Capital Replacement Fund will receive funding from the sale of surplus and any additional appropriations during the budget process.
 This fund will provide some capital purchases with cash to reduce the dependence on loans and to allow some "off cycle" capital purchases.